terryjiang2020/react-challenge-1/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## How to use this repo

-To view the submission, you will need to run this repo locally by following these steps.

-1. Clone or download the repo to your local device.
-2. In the root directory of this repo, run `npm i`.
-3. After the previous action is completed, run `npm start`.
-And you should be able to view the project at [http://localhost:3000](http://localhost:3000) in your browser.

-This repo has made a presentation for the desired component in order to showcase its performance in different situations, especially the situations that have been noted in the provided documentation.

-All covered situations are listed below:

-- When the SelectComponent is at the middle of the screen.
-- When the SelectComponent is at the edges of the screen.
-- When the SelectComponent is at the corners of the screen.
-- When the label of the options in SelectComponent is too long.
-- When the SelectComponent is flexed inside a column.

-The following feature requirements are included in this submission:

-- Used React + TypeScript.
-- Design is custom and visually appealing.
-It is made as close to the Figma design as possible.
-- It is built to be responsive and maintain its aesthetics across different screen sizes and resolutions.
-The smaller tested screen width is 320px, which is the smallest default screen width provided by Chrome.
-- The component is fully accessible, adhering to WCAG 2.1 AA guidelines.
-- Users can use keyboard (Tab, Enter, Arrow keys) to choose and change selected options.
-- Users can use screen readers (e.g. Apple Voiceover).
-- ARIA attributes are used to enhance accessibility.
-- Single selection only.
-- Has prop to set a default selected value.
-  - This is included in the prop value "options", which each of the option has a "default" value to decide if it is the default value or not.
-  - If multiple default value exists, the SelectComponent will use the first default element in the array.
-- User can provide a callback function to the SelectComponent to handle the onChange event, which is triggered whenever the selectedOption is changed.

-Notable usage:

-- It is suggested to provide a width to the SelectComponent.
-Otherwise, the width of the element could be changed when the length of the selected option's label changes.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+# Project Overview: React App with Vite and Custom SelectComponent

+## Repository Usage Guidelines

+To review the submission, please follow the steps below to run the repository locally:

+1. Clone or download the repository to your local device.
+2. Navigate to the root directory and execute the command `npm i` to install the required dependencies.
+3. After the installation is complete, run `npm start`.
+The project will be accessible at [http://localhost:3000](http://localhost:3000) in your web browser.

+This repository includes a presentation of a customized SelectComponent designed to demonstrate its performance under various scenarios, particularly those outlined in the provided documentation.

+Key Scenarios Covered:

+- Display of the SelectComponent in the middle, edges, and corners of the screen.
+- Handling long labels for options in the SelectComponent.
+- Flexibility of the SelectComponent within a column layout.

+Feature Requirements Addressed:

+- Developed using React + TypeScript.
+- Custom and visually appealing design aligned with the provided Figma design.
+- Responsive design ensuring aesthetic consistency across different screen sizes and resolutions (tested down to a width of 320px).
+- Full accessibility compliance with WCAG 2.1 AA guidelines.
+- Keyboard navigation support for users (Tab, Enter, Arrow keys).
+- Compatibility with screen readers (e.g., Apple Voiceover).
+- Utilization of ARIA attributes to enhance accessibility.
+- Single selection capability.
+- Provision for a default selected value through the "options" prop, with each option having a "default" attribute to indicate its default status.
+- Option for users to provide a callback function to handle the onChange event when the selected option changes.

+Best Practices and Recommendations:

+- It is advisable to specify a width for the SelectComponent to maintain consistent rendering, especially when the length of the selected option's label varies.

+## Usage Instructions

+### Available Scripts

+In the project directory, the following npm scripts are available:

+#### `npm start`

+Launches the app in development mode.\
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

+The page will reload upon making edits, and lint errors will be displayed in the console.

+#### `npm run build`

+Builds the app for production in the `dist` folder.\
+Optimizes the build for performance, including minification and file hashing.

+The application is now ready for deployment.

+#### `npm run serve`

+If the project has been built, this command serves the bundled application.\
+The page is accessible at [http://localhost:4173](http://localhost:4173).